Alluxio/alluxio/docs/en/basic/Command-Line-Interface.md

 ### extensions

-The `extensions` command is meant to for managing any extensions to Alluxio.
+The `extensions` command is for managing UFS extensions to Alluxio.
 For additional information, refer to the [main page]({{ '/en/ufs/Ufs-Extensions.html' | relativize_url }}).

 ### format